Zero to 180 – Three Minute Magic

 Note “corrected” spelling to King’s English!

-The Five Keys [SEE the explanatory note for the previous Five Keys session = Aug.
-18-20, 1959] no musician credits in Ruppli’s session notes, although Ben Levin believes Philip Paul to be the drummer (while the vibraphone on “Stop Your Crying” is undoubtedly the work of Gene Redd)
+The Five Keys [Even though Ruppli’s session notes lack musician credits, Ben Levin believes Philip Paul to be the drummer on this session, while the vibraphone on “Stop Your Crying” is undoubtedly the work of Gene Redd]

 Lynn Hope (tenor sax), with backing from Philip Paul (drums), Edwyn Conley (bass), Freddie Jordan (guitar), Jimmie Palmer (piano) & Gene Redd (trumpet & vibraphone)